 Tip: Be sure to also visit the side entrance of the mosque.
 The tiles there are a bit different too because they have a shade of green in them.

 Entrance Fee: Tourist fee to enter is IRR80.000

-Best time to go: Sunrise for photography, after prayer time for a visit (after 08.00 in the morning)
+Best time to go: Sunrise for photography, after prayer time for a visit (after 08.00 AM)

 Amir Chakmaq Complex